everydaycookingtips.com

 Preparation Steps

-• Cook pasta according to package directions.
-Drain and rinse with cold water.
+• Cook pasta according to package instructions until al dente.
+Drain and rinse under cold water to cool completely.

-• In a large bowl, combine the cooked pasta, cucumber, red bell pepper, celery, red onion, black olives, and cheddar cheese.
+• In a large bowl, combine cooled pasta, cherry tomatoes, cucumber, red onion, black olives, bell pepper, parsley, and basil.

-• In a small bowl, whisk together the mayonnaise, red wine vinegar, Worcestershire sauce, garlic powder, salt, and pepper.
+• In a small bowl, whisk together olive oil, red wine vinegar, Dijon mustard, garlic, salt, pepper, and oregano to make the dressing.

 Notes